FHPythonUtils/LicenseCheck/README.md

   --pypi-api PYPI_API   Specify a custom pypi api endpoint, for example if using a custom pypi server --zero, -0            Return non zero exit code if an incompatible license is found, ideal for CI/CD
 ```

+More information on using `licensecheck` from the command line is available [here](documentation/user/README.md)

 You can also import this into your own project and use any of the functions
 in the DOCS